DRXD1000/Route0x/README.md

 <img src="./images/FS-CLINC-IS-ACC.png"/><br/><br/>
 <img src="./images/FS-CLINC-OOS-RECALL.png"/><br/><br/>

-Caveat: In this Route0x model is all-mpnet-base-v2 is compared against purpose-built architectures like TOD-BERT which are architected for and trained on TODS style intent detection.
+Caveat: The Route0x base model is all-mpnet-base-v2 but it is compared against purpose-built architectures like TOD-BERT which are architected for and trained on TODS style intent detection and yet we outperform them.

 Note: All numbers are based on MPS GPU device.
 Numbers can slightly vary based on the device and seeds.
 As the paper shows the all numbers with uncertainity we present numbers from 3 runs and denote the variations with ±.